tyanai/vManager-Plugin-Jenkins/README.md

 ### About

-Cadence vManager is exposing a REST API (vAPI) for performing automation queries and updates for its regression/test and coverage data.
+Cadence Verisium Manager is exposing a REST API (vAPI) for performing automation queries and updates for its regression/test and coverage data.
 This plugin enables you to add a remote execution for extracting runs information, reports data or even collecting and launching sessions as part of your